Best of Kyrgyzstan Tour

 Eagle hunter in Kyrgyzstan

 Breakfast.
-Transfer along the southern shore of lake Issyk Kul to the village of Tamga.
-En route, we will visit Barksoon Gorge.
+Transfer along the southern shore of Lake Issyk Kul to the village of Tamga.
+En route, we will first visit the gorge of Jety Oguz, which is a lush valley with some striking red sandstone rock formations (the “seven Bulls” from which the valley takes its name).
+Easy hike in the gorge.
+Next, we visit Barksoon Gorge.
 You can see a nice mixture of fir trees and different colored bushes of barberry, mountain ash, sea-buckthorn, currant, raspberry, dog rose, and honeysuckle.
-In addition, you will enjoy a wonderful view of Issyk-Kul lake as well as different peaks.
+In addition, you will enjoy a wonderful view of Issyk-Kul Lake as well as different peaks.
 There are two interesting monuments along the road – a bust of Yuri Gagarin, who holidayed on the South shore of Issyk Kul after his historic first manned space flight.
-From Barskoon we will drive further up toward Kumtor Gold mine, to the beautiful Arabel plateau at almost 4000m altitudes.
-BBQ lunch in the forestry.
-After, we drive back down to the main road and continue to Tamga, where we spend the night in a yurt camp near the shore of Issyk Kul lake.
+From Barskoon – if the weather is nice – we will drive further up toward Kumtor Gold mine, to the beautiful Arabel plateau at almost 4000m altitudes.
+After, we drive back down to the main road and continue to Tamga, where we spend the night in a yurt camp near the shore of Issyk Kul Lake.
 Those who like can go swimming at the beach nearby.
 Before dinner, together with the chef of the yurt camp, you will cook a local dish called «Manty».
 During dinner, we will watch a folklore show with traditional Kyrgyz music.

-Overnight in yurt camp – 2 people in a yurt, facilities are outside (Western toilet, and shower)
+Overnight in yurt camp – facilities are outside (Western toilet and shower)

 Felt making show in Central Asia

 After breakfast, we drive further along the southern shore of lake Issyk Kul to the village of Kochkor.
 Our first stop after just about half an hour is at Skazka Canyon.
 Skazka means “fairytale” and it’s a reference to the bizarre rocky landscape, which has been formed by wind and rain into fabulous sculptures and formations.
 We will go for a short hike here.
 Not far from Skazka we will also meet an eagle hunter, who will his eagle and make a demonstration for us.
 Later, we stop in the village of Kyzyl Tuu, where we will meet a yurt maker and learn more about this traditional nomadic dwelling.
-Many people in this village are involved in the yurt-making business.
-Upon arrival in Kochkor, we will visit a workshop where local women produce traditional shyrdak carpets from felt.
-The workshop is a women’s cooperative.
-Dinner and overnight in the hotel.
+Many people in this village are involved in yurt-making business.
+Dinner and overnight in the guesthouse in Kochkor.

 Song Kul lake in Kyrgyzstan with yurts

+After breakfast, we will visit a workshop where local women produce traditional shyrdak carpets from felt.
+The workshop is a women’s cooperative.
 Today we will depart from Kochkor towards another mountain lake, Song Kul.
 The lake is not too far from Kochkor, but due to the bad road conditions, it will still be quite a long and bumpy ascent.
 Song Kul is at an altitude of 3,016m above sea level.
 The nomads pass their summer on the jailoo (summer pasture) with their animals.
 You will see herds of horses and sheep grazing on meadows full of Edelweiss.
 If you like, you can go for a short horse ride.
 Accommodation and dinner will be in a traditional Kyrgyz yurt.
 You can taste kymyz (mare’s milk) and watch the shepherd’s wife preparing bread and cheese.
-We will also get a chance to watch Ulak Tartysh, a traditional spectacle of horsemanship.
+It is possible to go hiking or optionally horse riding.
+Lunch and Dinner in the Yurt camp.

-Overnight in the yurt – 2 people in a yurt, facilities are outside (Western toilet, shower with heated water)
+Overnight in yurt –facilities are outside (Western toilet, shower with heated water)

 After breakfast, we must return to Bishkek.
 We will arrive in the late afternoon.
 Upon arrival, you can have some free time for rest or shopping.
 Farewell dinner in a local restaurant.